-The colour is buff to pale yellow and slates are often blue-hearted.
-The fissile layers are thin, so frosting produces thin slates normally not less than 1/4" (6 mm) thick.
-Generally, they range in size from 24 to 6" long (600 to 150 mm) but other sizes can be made, if required.
+Frost fissile Collyweston slate rock, known as log, was formed by the precipitation of calcium carbonate into sand and occurs as a distinct bed at the base of the Lincolnshire Limestone.
+The colour is buff to pale yellow and they are often blue-hearted.
+The fissile layers are thin so frosting produces thin slates normally more than 1/4 - 1/3 inch (6 - 9 mm) thick.
+Generally they range in size from 24 to 6 inches long (600 - 150 mm) but other sizes can be made if required.
 It is important that some are approximately square for use as laced valley slates.
 Bigger sizes are also useful for providing a good eaves overhang where there is no gutter.

-10.5 Collyweston slate roofs
+10.5 Collyweston roofs

 Taken together, the thinness of the slates, the mortar bedding and their laced valleys make Collyweston roofs distinctively different from those of all other limestone regions.
-Frostsplit slates were produced elsewhere, in the Cotswolds region, and limestones are bedded in Purbeck and slates in Cornwall.
-Even when Collyweston roofs are encountered well outside their natural early transport-based region, however, they are unmistakable.
+Frost split slates were produced elsewhere in the Cotswold region and limestones are bedded in Purbeck and slates in Cornwall but even when Collywestons roofs are encountered well outside their natural early transport based region they are unmistakable.

-The roofs are nearly always steep - generally, with a pitch of more than 45° and as much as 65°.
-This ensures water is shed quickly.
-Shallow pitches as sometimes seen on church aisles can be satisfactory so long as the mortar bedding is intact.
+The roofs are nearly always steep.
+Generally, more than 45° pitch and as much as 65°.
+This ensures water is quickly shed.
+Shallow pitches as sometimes seen on church aisles can be satisfactory as long as the mortar bedding is intact.
 The greatest risk to them is that they are easily walked on and the slates broken.